HSC Minimum Standards Support

 It is particularly relevant to ESL (English as a second language), EALD (English as an Additional Language/Dialect) and LBOTE (Language Background other than English) students.

-The numeracy component is scaffolded, and the language used in the asking of questions is friendly.
+The numeracy component is scaffolded, and the language used in the asking of questions is user friendly.
 There are teaching points along the way as well as hints and full solutions to most quizzes.

 Road to Success